February 11, 2015

 Two years later you ended up in Anaheim, CA living with your aunt Niecy before living on your own.
-Not long after my boyfriend, Jamie and I left Chicago to stay with you and your new boyfriend, Glen.
+Not long after, my boyfriend, Jamie and I left Chicago to stay with you and your new boyfriend, Glen.
 On our first day in California, we spent all day at Disneyland and Knotts Berry Farm.
-We drove up to Los Angeles to play tourist in Hollywood.
-But after a few months of trying to find a job, with our tails between our legs, we went back to Chicago.
+We drove up to Los Angeles to to see Hollywood.
+After a few months of trying to find a job, with our tails between our legs, we went back to Chicago.
 It took Jamie and me two more tries over the next two years to finally make the permanent move to California from Chicago.
 Most of the 80s we spent living in the same neighborhood in West Hollywood, CA. We lived through some wild and tough times.
 It was all worth it.
 Life would throw us a lot of curves balls through the years, pull us in different directions and sometimes bring a strained silence between us.
 But silently, hand in hand, we held on.

 At 36 years old, you left for good.
 Already ill, you moved to Pennsylvania with your new partner.
 That August I got the call from our dear friend, Rayn.
 The awful disease had taken you from the earth.
 My dearest best friend, where have you gone?
 I know somewhere in the stars you are reaching out.
 And in my dreams, you visit to laugh with me again.
-Sometimes we talk in dreams about what is new, and you look as healthy as you were in your twenties.
+Sometimes we talk in dreams about what’s new, and you look as healthy as you were in your twenties.
 I guess somehow, we still hold on.